life-ufes/multimodal-model-skin-lesion-classifier/README.md

 ```
 The interface will be available at [http://localhost:5000](http://localhost:5000) (default port).

-## 9. Statistical tests
+## 9. Statistical Tests

-To create a statistical test just  change the models' results that you want to test on the script `src/scripts/aggreation/average_metric_values.py`, where there are the list of visual feature extractors and the attention mechanisms of them.
-Also, change the folder path of variable `base_folder_path`,  where the models' results
+To perform a statistical test, edit the script `src/scripts/aggregation/average_metric_values.py`.
+You should update the list of visual feature extractors and their respective attention mechanisms according to the models you want to compare.

----
+Also, modify the `base_folder_path` variable to point to the directory containing the results of your models.

 ## 10. Methods based on CAM: